nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     Use case ends.

-* 3a.
+* 2a.
 The given index is invalid.

     * 3a1.
 PlannerMD shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 3b.
+* 2b.
 The given parameters are invalid.

-    * 3b1.
+    * 2b1.
 PlannerMD shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 3c.
+* 2c.
 The edited appointment date or time clashes with an existing appointment.

     * 3c1.
 PlannerMD shows an error message and lists the clashing appointment(s).

-      Use case resumes at step 2.

-**Use case: Filtering appointments**

-**MSS**
-1. Clinic receptionist wishes to filter through all appointments.
-2. Clinic receptionist enters the parameters to filter through the appointment records.
-3. The filtered results are displayed in the appointment list.

-    Use case ends.

-**Extensions**

-* 2a.
-The user does not specify any parameters when filtering through the appointment records.

-    * 2a1.
-All appointments in the appointment records are displayed in the appointment list.

-        Use case ends.

-* 2b.
-The users enters a parameter that is invalid.

-    * 2b1.
-An error message is shown, informing the user of an invalid parameter.
-    * 2b2.
-User enters the new parameters.

-        Steps 2b1-2b2 are repeated until the new parameters entered are valid.

-        Use case resumes from step 3.

-**Use case: Listing today's appointments**

-**MSS**
-1. Clinic receptionists wishes to view all of today's appointments.
-2. Clinic receptionists enters the `appt -l` command.
-3. All of today's appointments are displayed in the appointment list.

-    Use case ends.

-**Extensions**

-* 2a.
-The given command is invalid.

-    * 2a1.
-An error message is shown to the user.

-        Use case resumes at step 2.
+      Use case resumes at step 1.

-* 2b.
-There are no appointments for the current day.

-    * 2b1.
-A message is shown informing the user that there are no appointments for the current day.

-        Use case ends.

 ### Non-Functional Requirements  <a name="nfr"/>

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.